DiamondLightSource/pmacFilterControl/docs/reference/design_spec.md

 ## Modes of Operation

-The system needsto be operated in various modes for different use cases
+The system needs to be operated in various modes for different use cases.

 ### 1. Automatic Attenuation